 Free Company Let Tenancy Agreement Template UK

-Key elements that might be included in a company let tenancy agreement could include:
+Key elements that might be included in a company let tenancy agreement often include:

 1. Duration of Tenancy: The agreement would specify the start and end date of the lease.